 Are you ready to sore into the air?!
-Lying beneath a pair of hang gliding “wings”, you and your guide will glide through the sky high above Queenstown.
+Lying beneath a pair of hang gliding “wings”, you and your guide will glide through the sky high above Queenstown from up at Coronet Peak Ski Fields.
 You’ll get an adrenaline rush and epic views of Queenstown and Lake Wakatipu at once.

 Expect to pay around $250 NZD for a hang gliding flight, and you can secure your spot online in advance.

 Similar, but different, to hang gliding is paragliding.
-Like hang gliding, you’ll be attached to your guide as you run off the edge or a mountain into the sky.
+Like hang gliding, you’ll be attached to your guide as you run off the edge of a mountain into the sky.
 With paragliding, you’ll be seated as you float calmly through the air.
-It is a little bit less extreme than hang gliding if you ask me – which means more time to enjoy the scenery and views.
+It is a little bit less extreme than hang-gliding if you ask me – which means more time to enjoy the scenery and views.

 It’s an adrenaline rush as you go running off the edge of a mountain.
 However, once you’ve been in the air for a few minutes it becomes a lot more relaxing and you can really just enjoy the view.